alexreisner/geocoder/README.md

       reverse_geocoded_by :latitude, :longitude, address: :full_address
     end

-However, for purposes of querying the database, there can be only one authoritative set of latitude/longitude attributes, and whichever you specify last will be used.
-For example, here the `:fetched_` attributes will not be the ones used in database queries:
+The same goes for latitude/longitude.
+However, for purposes of querying the database, there can be only one authoritative set of latitude/longitude attributes for use in database queries.
+This is whichever you specify last.
+For example, here the attributes *without* the `fetched_` prefix will be authoritative:

     class Venue
       geocoded_by :address,